 With a protected fence-line, plenty of food, and a welcoming atmosphere, the New Republic almost seems like a sister community to White Mesa…with a few crucial differences.

 The zombies, for instance.
 They seem to be all over in the New Republic.
 And by the time Tommy finally finds out why, it might be too late…

-Desperate to know whether this is the parasite they’re familiar with, or an unpredictable mutant strain, he slips into the city to recover a sample for White Mesa’s doctors.
+Desperate to know more about their zombie program, and its medicine, he slips into the city to recover a sample for White Mesa’s doctors.

-Tommy Thaxton worries about Ben…but then, he worries about everything.
+Tommy Thaxton worries about Ben…but after all, he worries about everything.
 Then Ben is captured, and he finds his concern well-founded.